 Rotorua Chamber of Commerce

-The Rotorua Chamber of Commerce acts as a voice to local and national government and our relationship with the chamber is important as it provides the platform to network and communicate with the stakeholders in the regions.
+The Rotorua Chamber of Commerce acts as a voice to local and national government and our relationship with the chamber is important as it provides the platform to network and communicate with stakeholders in the region.

-Rotorua Westpac Business Excellence Awards - Apprentice of the Year Award
+Rotorua Westpac Business Excellence Awards - Young Business Person Apprentice of the Year Award

 Bay of Plenty Principals’ Association